by Jonathan Morris

 April 8, 2026

-Topics: Arrest, Fifth District, Homicide
+Topics: Fifth District, Good Police Work, Homicide

 The NOPD has arrested 48-year-old Terrence Leavell, (DOB: 05/07/1977), in connection with a homicide that occurred at N Claiborne Avenue and Desire Street, in the Fifth District on Tuesday, April 7, 2026.